Objective diameter: 28 mm

 The Main differences: the armouring of the Fujinon against the plastic shell around the binocular case of the Vixen, and the energy source: Vixen uses two AAA batteries 1.5V each, Fujinon goes with one CR2 3V.
 Because of this, the Fujinon is much easier to hold and operate in my view.

 Using the two binoculars confirms the immediate impression that these two are essentially one and the same instrument.

-The stabilization mechanism works fine, but is not comparable to the one of the new Canons.
-The optics don’t excite, the image is rather dark, and sharpness and contrast leave a bit to be desired.
+The stabilization mechanism works okay, but is not comparable to any of the Canons.
+The optics don’t excite, the image is rather dark, and sharpness and contrast leave to be desired.